AxeTools/Dot/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "\U0001F680 Feature Request"
-about: Suggest an idea for this project
+about: "I have a suggestion (and may want to help implement it \U0001F642)!"
 title: ''
-labels: ''
+labels: enhancement, triage
 assignees: ''

 ---

+## Feature Request

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]